osoclos/cultivis/README.md

 ![Desktop Interface](markdown/assets/desktop-interface.png)

 On a desktop, you will see a customization menu of how you can modify the characters and scene on the left-hand side of your screen.
-This is where you can click On the right-hand side, you should see two characters bobbing about.
+On the right-hand side, you should see two characters bobbing about.

 ![Mobile Interface](markdown/assets/mobile-interface.png)